Weak error expansion of a stopped numerical scheme for singular Langevin process

 The interaction part $U_i$ is commonly known as the Lennard-Jones potential.
 In the case where the gas is confined in a volume $D$, one could then get its pressure by computing the average

 where $m> 0$ is the mass of a particle.
 What makes this example interesting is the presence of singularities in the potential, as it can take infinite value, and the fact that the function $f_P$ is not locally integrable. \lj{For a more in-depth introduction to molecular dynamics, refer to~\cite{tuckerman2023statistical}, as well as~\cite{dynamol-tony-gab} for a mathematical perspective.}

-Many algorithm have been developed to compute the average~\eqref{eq:average}, and a review of these algorithm can be found in~\cite{simu_gibbs}.
+Many algorithms have been developed to compute the average~\eqref{eq:average}, and a review of these algorithms can be found in~\cite{simu_gibbs}.
 Among them is the kinetic Monte-Carlo method, which is based on the so-called kinetic Langevin process given by:

 where $\gamma>0$ is the friction.
-This process models the motion of a particle in a potential $U$, in contact with a heat bath at a constant temperature $T=(k\beta)^{-1}$.
+This process models the motion of a particle in a potential $U$, in contact with a heat bath at a constant temperature $T=\beta^{-1}$.
 Under mild assumption, it admits $\mu$ as its unique stationary measure.
 In fact, it was shown in~\cite{ergodicity2} that this process is ergodic for a certain class of singular potential, meaning that:

 for $f$ in a suitable class of functions.
 Consequently, if we could simulate a large number of independent copies $(X^k_t,Y^k_t)_{1\leqslant k\leqslant n}$ of $(X_t,Y_t)$, then